bmachek/lrc-immich-plugin/README.md

 * Set Export To: Immich Upload (in the dropdown at the top)
 * Enter the immich http URL where the web frontend is reachable.
 * Enter an API for your Immich account. ([This has to be setup in Immich.](https://documentation.immich.app/docs/features/bulk-upload#obtain-the-api-key))

+Once you're done entering the details, edit the usual Lightroom export parameters to your need, and save the preset.

+## FINISHED

+You should be able to export images directly to your Immich server.
+If not open an issue, please.